Bulldogse45/notemeister5000/README.md

   returns all notes in the API

-* POST /api/notes {"title" : "My created post", "body" : "My created body", "tags" : "tags, separated, by, commas"}
+* POST /api/notes {"title" : "My created post", "body" : "My created body", "tags" : "tags, separated, by, commas", "api_token":"<your-token-here"}

   adds a new note with the associated title, body and tags.
 Tags should be in a string separated by commas.
 No symbols are spaces are allowed.
 Spaces and symbols will be stripped out.
 Only letters and numbers can be used.
 All tags will be downcased.
+The api_token is optional if you want the note assigned to your account.

 * GET /api/notes/tag/:tag